kumahq/kuma/docs/madr/decisions/038-meshmetric-profiles.md

 #### Implementation

+##### In kuma-dp

 Just like we [mutate responses for metrics hijacker](https://github.com/kumahq/kuma/blob/d6c9ce64ac5e7ba1f5dbb9fb410e7d9410b67815/app/kuma-dp/pkg/dataplane/metrics/server.go#L348) we can add a filter mutator to reduce the number of metrics (same thing for [OTEL](https://github.com/kumahq/kuma/blob/d6c9ce64ac5e7ba1f5dbb9fb410e7d9410b67815/app/kuma-dp/pkg/dataplane/metrics/metrics_producer.go#L106)).

+##### In Envoy

+We can implement this directly in Envoy using [stats_matcher](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/metrics/v3/stats.proto#envoy-v3-api-msg-config-metrics-v3-statssink).
+This will probably be faster, more memory efficient, and we can always switch to the other implementation if at some point in time we would need more flexibility (at the expense of performance).

 #### Validation